-Phil Bredesen Is Testing the Limits of What Democrats Will Put Up With
+Phil Bredesen is testing the limits of what Democrats will put up with

 While both Herron and Hunt say they will, without a doubt, vote for Bredesen, they’re already shifting to find ways to put pressure on him should he win.

-“We know that when he is elected and we hope he is, we will have our work cut out for us,” says Herron.
+“We know that when he is elected, and we hope he is, we will have our work cut out for us,” Herron says.
 “We’re looking at a very exhausting six years—I’m gonna need a good stock of Tylenol in my medicine cabinet.”